poissonconsulting/mcmcderive/README.md

 `mcmcderive` is an R package to generate derived parameter(s) from Monte Carlo Markov Chain (MCMC) samples using R code.
-This is useful because it means Bayesian models can be fitted without the inclusion of derived parameters which add unnecessary complexity and slow model fitting.
+This is useful because it means Bayesian models can be fitted without the inclusion of derived parameters which add unnecessary clutter and slow model fitting.
+For more information on MCMC samples see Brooks et al. (2011)

 ### Parallel Chains